How to Get Class Name in Python

 str

-Here in the following program, the code executes as:
+In the next program, the code executes as follows:

-• Defining a class constructor __init__ as a function within the class and passing them a variable ‘name’, as a parameter and using them to the instance of the class ‘self’.
+2. Define the class constructor __init__ within the class, passing a variable named “name” as a parameter and using it within the class instance.

-• Invoking class object with __class__ using (.) will return the data type with class name as output.
+4. Invoking the class object with __class__ and the dot (.) operator returns the data type along with the class name as output.

-• Invoke the type() function with __name__ to assess the class name.
+5. Use the type() function with __name__ to access and display the class name.

 class url: